renbeynolds/info6205_final_project/README.md

 #### Team Rankings Based on Historic Data

-Produces a ranked table of teams based on the expected number of points achieved in a tournament of all teams present in the input data set.
+Produces a CSV formatted ranking of teams based on the expected number of points achieved in a tournament of all teams present in the input data set.

 ```bash
 java -jar build/libs/eplranking.jar \